nils-hamel/eratosthene-suite/README.md

 * liberatosthene 1.0

+See the [usage page](USAGE.md) for more information about compilation on other plateforms.
 The code documentation is built using Doxygen.

 ## Compilation